KOZZ-FM: History

-The air-staff, which had previously executed a freeform rock music format patterned after San Francisco's KSAN, later adopted the newly created Superstars album-oriented rock (AOR) format designed by the programming consulting firm of Burkhardt, Douglass and Associates six months before.
-With its new, more accessible 'hit'-oriented programming, a good deal of 'street cred' built up as KGLR with the new young rock audience, popular personalities like Bruce Van Dyke, Daniel "The Sarge" Cook, Steve Funk, Chris "ZZ" Davis, Butch Johnson and later, Harry "The Happy Boy" Reynolds, Diane Michaels, Andy Schuon and Max Volume the station was positioned for long term success.
-The first song played on the new station was "Higher and Higher" by the Moody Blues.
+The station started off with a freeform, progressive rock music format patterned after San Francisco's KSAN.
+It later adopted the newly created "Superstars" album-oriented rock (AOR) format designed by the programming consulting firm of Burkhardt, Douglass and Associates.
+After allowing its disc jockeys to choose their own music, the station now only played the top cuts from the biggest selling rock albums.

+With its new, more accessible 'hit'-oriented programming, it featured popular personalities including Bruce Van Dyke, Daniel "The Sarge" Cook, Steve Funk, Chris "ZZ" Davis, Butch Johnson and later, Harry "The Happy Boy" Reynolds, Diane Michaels, Andy Schuon and Max Volume.
+The Superstars format scored early success.
+The first song played on the new station was "Higher and Higher" by The Moody Blues.
 With exciting music and promotions, plus a new high-powered transmitter, KOZZ 105.7 "Reno's Best Rock" vaulted to the number 1 rated position Arbitron in the Reno Metro market, with listeners aged 12 and over, in the Spring survey of 1978.
 The programming staff maintained that position until fall 1987 despite a few significant personnel changes.

-The station adopted its current classic rock format in 1989.
+As its audience began to age, the station adopted its current classic rock format in 1989.
+In 2023, afternoon host Chris Payne was promoted to the role of program director of both KOZZ and sister station KDOT, after the departure of Jave Patterson.